Section 27-116 Same--Large general service.

 fuel adjustments as provided in section 27-118:

-(d) Minimum bill: The minimum bill shall be the demand charge plus the
+Minimum bill: The minimum bill shall be the demand charge plus the charge for energy

 used during the month.

 In lieu of gross receipts tax payments and sales tax.
 In addition to the charge based on